Why Do Our Types of Travels Change

 Grew In or Out of It.
 Is when planning is innate, and somehow you woke up one morning, and forgot it under the sheets.
 When you just want to see pass the planning stage and just want to jump from destination dreaming to actually being there.
 Yes.
 A few of you may have felt this too.
 When you’ve been travelling for so long or when traveling becomes second to breathing, sometimes the passion is still there minus the Mrs. Strict Planner, Mr. Packing Guru, or Ms. Detailed OC voices constantly speaking.
 Or it could be the opposite, when you realize that you’re want more security and self-assurance by kicking out that carefree habit, and start off a planned trip with well-researched, and spotless itinerary.

-Silently or Openly Challenged Self.
-Our type of travels never stagnates and collects grub in a puddle.
+Our types of travel change.
+It never stagnates and collects grub in a puddle.
 It is moving — it is intangible and reflects the kind of people we are.
 So we once in a while — amp it up.
 Sometimes we just challenge ourselves to lengthen our trips, and/or intensify our experiences with adventures.
 Challenges ourselves to conquer mountains when we thought we could not do, or take on a month long backpacking, when we’re used to weekend trips.
 Sometimes travel is pursued to test one self, and one’s capacity, and ability to conquer more than the four walled rooms we have.